Today, H. H. Holmes lives on in infamy as "America's First Serial Killer," but the story we've all been told may not be completely true.

 Holmes left Texas not long after the new building was finished.
 If he’d intended to build another lethal lair in Fort Worth, his departure would have made no sense.
 But, it does match another motive.

-Although Holmes did not build the Englewood “murder castle” — he only remodeled it — many researchers suggest his habit of hiring and firing builders stemmed from his desire to keep its exact layout secret.
+Although H. H. Holmes did not build the Englewood “murder castle” — he only remodeled it — many researchers suggest his habit of hiring and firing builders stemmed from his desire to keep its exact layout secret.

 However, he did the same thing in Fort Worth and apparently never intended to live there.
 In both cases, the construction projects were just another con.